 In 2010 When Wine Tastes Best, an annual biodynamic calendar for wine drinkers, was first published.
 This calendar gives the optimum days for drinking wine based on the research done on the Thunís farm.

 In 2010 a deligation from the Maharashi University of Enlightenment in India visited the Thunís farm.
 They had found many parallels with Maria Thuns work and ancient Indian observations, and their enthusiasm for her work led them to grant Maria Thun an Honorary Doctorate of Science.
 At this time Maria Thun withdrew from her public engagements and practical work.
 At the age of 85 she began to hand over responsibility to her children Matthias and Christina who had been closely involved in the publishing of the calendar and the practical research since 1972.

 Maria Thun died on 9 February 2012 shortly before her 90th birthday.

-The original biodynamic sowing and planting calendar, now in its 51st year, showing the optimum days for sowing, pruning, and harvesting various plant-crops.
+The original biodynamic sowing and planting calendar, showing the optimum days for sowing, pruning, and harvesting various plant-crops.
 It includes Maria Thun's unique insights which go above and beyond the standard information presented in some other lunar calendars.
 It is presented in colour with clear symbols and explanations.

 Based on Maria Thun's biodynamic calendar, this handy little pocket guide tells you which days are optimum wine-drinking days, and which days to avoid if you want to get the most out of your glass.